chapel-lang/chapel/doc/rst/developer/bestPractices/buildingdocs.rst

 The Chapel documentation shown at https://chapel-lang.org/docs/ is generated in three different ways:

-#.
-Restructure Text files (with a .rst extension) are converted into .html
+#.  reStructuredText files (with a .rst extension) are converted into .html
     files via sphinx (https://sublime-and-sphinx-guide.readthedocs.io/).
 #.
 Comments and code from Chapel source files are converted into .rst files
     using ``chapel/doc/util/chpl2rst.py``.